ONSdigital/sds/devtools/dataset-publisher/README.md

 This folder is a supporting tool for developers.
 Its purpose is to emulate the SDX process where a dataset is written to a bucket and a trigger would then call the new_dataset cloud function.

 1. The `app.py` and `Dockerfile` are used to create a easy to use HTTP endpoint where a dataset can be published to with the dockerized version.
-It will post the dataset, write it to the bucket and then "simulate" the trigger by called a dockerized version of the cloud function that process datasets.
-The end result can be viewed within the firestore emulator or use the metadata or retrieve unit data endpoint.
+It will post the dataset, write it to the bucket and then "simulate" the trigger by called a dockerized version of the cloud function that processes datasets.
+The end result can be viewed within the firestore emulator, checking the metadata endpoint or retrieve unit data endpoint.

 2. Curl the endpoint directory as follows: